blakeembrey/metalsmith-collections-paginate/README.md

 Within the template file you specified, you will have access to a bunch of pagination specific variables:

-* `paginate.num` - The current page number.
+* `pagination.num` - The current page number.
-* `paginate.files` - All the files on the current page, iterate over this to render the page.
+* `pagination.files` - All the files on the current page, iterate over this to render the page.
-* `paginate.name` - The name of the current collection.
+* `pagination.name` - The name of the current collection.
-* `paginate.pages` - A link to all the pages in the collection (aliased under `collection.pages`).
+* `pagination.pages` - A link to all the pages in the collection (aliased under `collection.pages`).
-* `paginate.next` - Links to the next page file, if it exists.
+* `pagination.next` - Links to the next page file, if it exists.
-* `paginate.previous` - Links to the previous page file, if it exists.
+* `pagination.previous` - Links to the previous page file, if it exists.

 ## License